-Material in this publication is provided for general information and educational purposes only and should not be relied upon as a forecast, research, advice (including investment, legal, tax advice or otherwise) or a recommendation to buy or sell any securities or adopt any investment strategy.
-Nothing herein constitutes an offer or solicitation in any jurisdiction where such activity would be unlawful or otherwise not permitted.
+Material in this publication is for general information only.
+This material is not intended to be relied upon as a forecast, research or investment advice, and is not a recommendation, offer or solicitation to buy or sell any securities or to adopt any investment strategy.
+This document must not be used for the purpose of an offer or solicitation in any jurisdiction or in any circumstances in which such offer or solicitation is unlawful or otherwise not permitted.
+This document should not be duplicated, amended or forwarded to a third party without consent from Insight Investment.